 Head lice: For every 4 tablespoons of shampoo, add 6 ml of eucalyptus oil and 2 teaspoons of neem oil.
 Shampoo into hair and cover with a plastic shower cap for 10-15 minutes.
 Wash hair, towel dry and the comb through hair with a fine nit comb to help remove the eggs.

 You’ve probably already seen eucalyptus included in some mouthwashes, toothpastes - and even chewing gum.
 And for good reason.
-Along with Eucalyptol, eucalyptus oil is rich in 1,8 cineole, an antiseptic that kills the bacteria that can cause bad breath.
+Eucalyptus oil is rich in 1,8 cineole, an antiseptic that kills the bacteria that can cause bad breath.
 And by fighting bacteria, it can also potentially prevent plaque build-up and gingivitis, so actively fighting tooth decay and keeping those teeth healthy…

-A study found that eucalyptol typically acts as an antiseptic only when mixed with other extracts, like menthol.
+A study found that 1,8 cineole typically acts as an antiseptic only when mixed with other extracts, like menthol.
 So for the best results, combine eucalyptus with peppermint (for the menthol) to successfully chase away both bad breathe and tooth decay…

 Add to toothbrush: Simply add 1 drop each of eucalyptus and peppermint oils to your toothbrush before brushing to keep decay at bay.